Makar8000/kikoeru-translate-lrc/README.md

 6) Translated files will be placed in the `output` folder by default

 ## Configuration
-To adjust the configuration, you will need to create a `.env` file in the same directory by creating a copy of the `.env.template` file.
+To adjust the configuration, you will need to create a `.env` file in the same directory by creating a copy of the `.env.example` file.

 - `DEEPL_API_KEY` - **Required**.
 The DeepL API Key.
 Requires a DeepL account, but creating your own key is free.
 You can find more information [here](https://support.deepl.com/hc/en-us/articles/360020695820).
 - `SOURCE_LANG` - The source language code you want to translate from.
 If it is unknown or you would prefer to have DeepL auto-detect it, you can delete this entirely.
 See [this article](https://developers.deepl.com/docs/resources/supported-languages#source-languages) for a list of supported language codes.